gosiadrygala/Travelgram/README.md

 As a user, I want a login form, so that I can access my account.

-As a user, I want a log out option, to log out with another account.
+As a user, I want a log out option, to log in with another account.

 As a user, I want a register form, so I can register to the app and use its functionalities.